HypeCheck

 Red Flags to Watch For

-• Contains caffeine and theobromine — may cause jitteriness, increased heart rate, or sleep disruption in sensitive individuals
+• Contains caffeine and theobromine — can cause jitteriness, heart palpitations, or sleep disruption in sensitive individuals or at high doses

-• No clinical studies were provided to support any specific health claims for this ingredient
+• No clinical studies were provided to support any specific health claim for this ingredient as a supplement

-• Toxic to dogs and cats — relevant for households with pets if using raw ingredient
+• Toxic to dogs and cats — keep away from pets

 Products Containing Unsweetened Chocolate